-The Prime Minister has announced plans to develop a new qualification called the Advanced British Standard (ABS) for 16 to 18-year-olds which will bring together the best of A levels and T levels into a single qualification.
+The Prime Minister has announced plans to develop a new qualification framework called the Advanced British Standard for 16 to 18-year-olds which will bring together the best of A levels and T levels into a single qualification framework.

-The ABS will ensure technical and academic education are placed on an equal footing, with every student also studying some form of maths and English to age 18.
+The Advanced British Standard will ensure technical and academic education are placed on an equal footing, with every student also studying some form of maths and English to age 18.

 For now, A levels and T levels will continue to be studied and remain high quality qualifications recognised by employers and universities.